 The poet's dwelling in Segovia This is the guesthouse where the poet lived from 1919 to 1931.
 It still contains the furnishings and layout of those years.
 In the entrance garden, there is a bust of Ma...

-The Segovia Aqueduct, an exceptional work of Roman hydraulic engineering, is one of the most emblematic and recognised archaeological gems in Spain.Made of large granite ashlars laid ‘a hueso’ (withou...
+The Segovia Aqueduct, an exceptional feat of Roman hydraulic engineering, is one of Spain’s most iconic and renowned archaeological treasures.Constructed using large granite blocks set ‘dry’ (without ...

 15th-16th centuries.
 Renaissance palace, a perfect example of a Castilian manor house.
 Ignacio Zuloaga set up his workshop here originally.
 It now houses a hotel.